In Depth Baby Product Reviews Led by a Pediatrician

 Check buttons

 This pack is intended for children three years of age and up, potentially due to the animal's button eyes posing a choking hazard should they fall off.
-On the product we purchased for testing they feel secure, and we did not experience any issues, but it is good to remember that any button can detach under the right circumstances.
+On the product we purchased for testing, they feel secure, and we did not experience any issues, but it is good to remember that any button can detach under the right circumstances.
 Therefore, we suggest checking them regularly to ensure they are securely attached.
-The Everest Basic Backpack is also a smaller pack for little kids without the cuteness but also without the choking potential.
-We think the Skip Hop is an adorable backpack and is a winner whether your tot needs a light pack or is graduating from a diaper bag.
+The VASCHY Preschool Backpack is also a smaller pack for little kids without the cuteness and the choking potential.
+We think the Skip Hop is an adorable backpack and is a winner, whether your tot needs a light pack or is graduating from a diaper bag.

 Side Pocket(s): Yes | Size/Capacity: 13.5x8.5x19/35.7L